antonio1970/COP27/README.md

 Kindly Submit your poster through the below link: https://forms.gle/mcXxgCYqAaV3r9Qs9

-you can visit the conference's website here: https://tinyurl.com/guc-tac-2022
+You can visit the conference's website here: https://tinyurl.com/guc-tac-2022